MRC-Epid-it24/intake24/docs/developer/getting-started.md

 Steps to getting a local instance running

 - Run Dev VM (download from S3 bucket - contact the Intake24 team), which maps out the database on 192.168.56.10:5432 (PostgreSQL).
 Start this VM.
+- Alternatively, obtain database snapshots from the intake24 team and import them into a database browser (e.g. DBeaver).
+Please check the guidance on [importing database snapshots with DBeaver](https://dbeaver.com/docs/wiki/Backup-Restore/).
 - Local servers need to be run for `api`, `admin` and `survey` from each respective folder:
 - To start `api` / `admin` / `survey`: `pnpm dev` for live reloads